tgvaughan/EpiInf/_doc/index.md

 package that uses particle MCMC to perform phylodynamic inference under both linear and nonlinear birth-death models, with a particular emphasis on models relevant to epidemiology.
 In addition to inferring model parameters and transmission trees, EpiInf directly samples epidemic prevalence and incidence trajectories.
+The algorithm implemented by EpiInf is described in <a href="https://www.biorxiv.org/content/early/2018/11/19/142570">this preprint</a>.

 The documentation for EpiInf currently consists of: